usaid-cs/yesterday-i-learned/docker.md

 - [While `Dockerfile`](https://stackoverflow.com/questions/29480099/docker-compose-vs-dockerfile-which-is-better) helps you _build_ an image, docker [compose](https://docs.docker.com/glossary/?term=Compose) helps you run applications that use multiple containers.
 - If you don't know how to use docker compose, you can actually find [official cheat sheets](https://docs.docker.com/samples/django/) that gets you started.
+- `docker-compose up foo` runs the service called `foo`.
+You define services in the `services:` dict in `docker-compose.yaml`.
+- [Differences between `docker-compose up ...` and `docker-compose run ...`](https://stackoverflow.com/questions/33066528/should-i-use-docker-compose-up-or-run): `run` does not open ports specified by the service.
+You are also allowed to override service arguments with `run foo bar`, where `bar` is the new argument.
-- `docker-compose run --rm ...` [removes the container after it is done running](https://docs.docker.com/compose/reference/run/).
+- `docker-compose run --rm ...` (the `--rm`) [removes the container after it is done running](https://docs.docker.com/compose/reference/run/).
 This is probably what you want if you are developing something.